Automations

 - **Inactive:** the automation is not running and should not process subscribers.

-Before activating an automation, run a review checklist: trigger is correct, delivery connection works, all tags exist, all custom fields exist, all referenced sequences are ready, magic links are correct, emails have been tested, webhook URLs are correct, and both Yes and No paths end in a sensible place.
+Before you activate an automation, complete a review checklist.
+Check that the trigger is correct, the delivery connection works, all tags exist, all custom fields exist, all referenced sequences are ready, magic links point to the intended destinations, emails have been tested, webhook URLs are correct, and both Yes and No paths end in a sensible place.

-1. Open the automation from the **Automations** table and set **Automation Status** to **Paused** or **Inactive** before making meaningful changes.
+1. Open the automation from the **Automations** table and set **Automation Status** to **Paused** or **Inactive** before making changes that affect subscribers.

 2. Review the trigger and every path on the canvas.
 Click each node to check its drawer settings.